On the Asymptotic Efficiency of Approximate Bayesian Computation Estimators: Numerical Examples

 which is linear and non-Gaussian.

-The ABC method can be used to obtain an off-line estimator for the unknown parameter of the state-space models, which is recently discussed by \cite{martin2014approx}.
-Here we illustrate the effectiveness of iteratively choosing the importance proposal for large $n$ by comparing the performance of the rejection ABC (R-ABC) and the iterative IS-ABC.
-In the iterative algorithm, $t$ distribution with degree of freedom $5$ is used to construct $q_{k}$.
-In order to see whether it is necessary to bound the skewed importance weights using mixture, we implement the final estimation using two proposal distributions, the mixture $\beta\pi(\btheta)+(1-\beta)q_{K+1}(\btheta)$ and $q_{K+1}(\btheta)$ only.
+Approximate Bayesian computation can be used to obtain an off-line estimator for the unknown parameters of this model.
+Here we illustrate the effectiveness of iteratively choosing the importance proposal for large $n$ by comparing with rejection sampling.
+In the iterative algorithm, a $t$ distribution with 5 degrees of freedom is used to construct $q_{k}$.